Brenda A. Allen

-Brenda A. Allen is an American psychologist, educator, and academic administrator who has served as the 14th president of Lincoln University, a historically black university in Oxford, Pennsylvania, since July 2017.
+Brenda A. Allen is an American psychologist, educator, and academic administrator who has served as the 14th president of Lincoln University, a historically black university in Lower Oxford, Pennsylvania, since July 2017.
 She is the second woman to serve as Lincoln University's president after Niara Sudarkasa.
 Allen has prioritized strengthening Lincoln's academic quality and campus infrastructure.

 Education and career

 Born in Newark, New Jersey, Allen graduated from Lincoln University (BA 1981) and Howard University (MS 1984, PhD 1988) with three degrees in cognitive and developmental psychology and held a postdoctoral appointment at Yale University, where she taught classes and researched the interactions between ethnicity and student achievement, especially for African American children.

 After three years at Yale, Allen went to earn tenure and chair the African American Studies department at Smith College before becoming associate provost and director of institutional diversity at Brown University from 2003 to 2009 and provost and vice chancellor for academic affairs at Winston-Salem State University from 2009 to 2017.
 At Winston-Salem, she established the university's first doctoral programs, bolstered student retention and graduation, and helped raise $10 million in donations.